 Magnesium supplements come in a wide range of forms, but the most widely sold are tablets and capsules.
 Liquid forms and powdered drink forms are also available.
 Magnesium for supplementation comes in several forms of salts, such as; citrates, lactates, gluconates, several other salts, and the most widely used Magnesium salt is Oxide.
 It is the most widely used Mg salt for supplements primarily due to the high level of Mg present.
 The Mg content of Magnesium Oxide is approximately 58% compared to <20% for most other forms used in supplements.
 Due to its high Mg level, Magnesium Oxide is used almost primarily in tablets and capsules in order to reduce the size of the tablet or the number of tablets suggested per serving.
 Magnesium Oxide has a neutral taste and is typically very white in appearance, making it ideal for tablets.
 The solubility of Magnesium Oxide is low so it is rarely used in soluble applications where the beverage is clear and complete solubility is required.
 However, magnesium oxide does come in a fine powder form and can be very suitable in applications where the liquid is opaque or the viscosity is high so the magnesium oxide can remain in suspension.

-Stauber has been supplying Magnesium Oxide for supplements since the foundation of the company over 40 years ago.
-On an annual basis, Stauber distributes more MgO in the US than any other distributor.
-Stauber offers a wide range of magnesium oxide products in various densities.
-Please contact your Stauber rep for more information or contact us at here or at (714) 441-3900.
+STAUBER has been supplying Magnesium Oxide for supplements since the foundation of the company over 40 years ago and is one of the largest distributors of Magnesium Oxide in the US.
+We offer a wide range of magnesium oxide products in various densities.
+Please contact your STAUBER rep for more information or contact us at here or at (714) 441-3900.

 by: Patrick Stano